HIPAA Compliant Healthcare App Development: 10 Most Critical Steps to Take

 HIPAA in a Nutshell

 Health Insurance Portability and Accountability Act (HIPAA) is a piece of legislation developed in 1996.
-Its fundamental goals are to regulate how organizations handle patient data, decrease healthcare costs, and offer accessible health insurance for vulnerable populations.
-While HIPAA provides different aspects of functionality, as digitalization was broadly introduced in healthcare, its main objective has shifted toward data security.
-What is more, the rapid rise in the number of healthcare data breaches propagated such a shift (see Fig. 1).
+Its fundamental goals are to regulate how patient data is handled, decrease healthcare costs, and offer accessible health insurance for vulnerable populations.
+While HIPAA provides different aspects of functionality, as digitalization was broadly introduced in healthcare, its main objective has shifted toward privacy and security.
+What is more, such a shift was propagated by the rapid rise in the number of healthcare organizations facing data breaches.

 Healthcare data breaches of 500 or more records